ray-x/navigator.lua/README.md

 ## Features

 - LSP easy setup.
 Support the most commonly used lsp clients setup.
 Dynamic lsp activation based on buffer type.
 This also enables you to handle workspace with mixed types of codes (e.g. Go + javascript + yml).
-A better default setup is included for LSP clients.
+A better LSP default enables
+    * autocompletion *(e.g. nvim-cmp),
+    * codelens
+    * lsp folding
+    * go implementation
+    * incoming/outgoing call and ccls call hierarchy
+    * range formatting

 - Out of box experience.
 10 lines of minimum init.lua can turn your neovim into a full-featured LSP & Treesitter powered IDE